 The Surefire Stiletto has proven to be one of the most popular EDC (Every Day Carry) lights the company has produced to date.
 Not from a “tactical” perspective in the classic sense, but as a true everyday carry light in the “task light” sense.

-The Stiletto debuted late last year.
-Several reviews have been done by various outlets and “influencers”, some done well (and academically), some not to much.
+The Stiletto debuted late in 2018.
+Several reviews have been done by various outlets and “influencers”, some done well (and academically), some not so much.
 Military Morons recently published a look at the rechargeable, variable-power light, and as with most any reviews published there, it is very well done.
-Other quick hit opinions can be found below that.
+Other quick-hit opinions can be found below that.

 Surefire Stiletto Review

 This MM article is republished here with the permission of the author and MM, the originating site.

 Two of the latest flashlights from SureFire LLC are the Stiletto and DBR Guardian, which deviate from the usual tubular format.
 The Stiletto is a slim pocket light, designed to be carried comfortably in a pocket all day, while the DBR Guardian is a dual beam light that’s aimed at outdoor use with its longer reach.
 Both are rechargeable.